-By correlating the broad performance of firms in 2019 with that of 2020, we find that the pandemic was so broad-ranging that there is no evidence of a strong and direct link between firm profitability in 2019 and how they fared in 2020.
+By correlating the broad performance of firms in 2019 with that of 2020, we find that the impact of the pandemic was so wide-spread that there is no evidence of a strong and direct link between firm profitability in 2019 and how they fared in 2020.

 Table 6 shows the profitability cross-tabulation of the two years, showing whether firms made a profit, loss or broke even in 2019 and the category they moved into in 2020.
-Note that the survey did not directly ask about 2019 profits: the profitability categories in 2020 are directly from the data, and profitability in
+Note that the survey did not directly ask about 2019 profits: The profitability categories in 2020 are directly from the data, and profitability in 2019 is calculated from the information collected on expenditures and turnover.
+Cross-checking of these profitability group estimates show that the aggregated numbers are closely comparable to data collected from 2019 survey.